Something For Every Visitor

 Waikiki is a resort playground

 The majority of the island’s hotels, condominiums and timeshares are found within the 1.5-square-mile area of Waikiki, Oahu’s famous resort playground.
 Here you’ll find most of the world’s premier hotel brands, including Hilton, Sheraton, Marriott and Hyatt.
-Waikiki also offers locally owned chains such as Outrigger and Aston, as well as a wide range of economy hotels, condos and hostels.
+Waikiki also offers locally owned chains such as Outrigger and Aston, as well as a wide range of economy hotels, hostels and condos such as the Ilikai.